 How we can work for you

-The Williams & Byrne glass studio can design and make you new stained glass windows, doors and skylights.
+- We design and make new stained glass windows, doors and skylights.

-We also teach the core techniques of kiln-fired stained glass painting.
+- We teach the key techniques of kiln-fired stained glass painting.

 New stained glass windows, doors and skylights

-We can make new stained glass windows and stained glass doors or skylights in any style:
+We make new stained glass windows and stained glass doors or skylights in any style: traditional or modern, figurative or abstract – whatever is right for you and your chosen building.

-This work is one-off to suit clients’ wishes and the requirements of particular buildings (old and new).
+Varied work: indeed, all the work we do for you is one-off (not mass-produced) to suit your wishes and the requirements of your particular building (old or new).

-Read more here about the new stained glass we design and make.
+See here for more about the new stained glass we design and make.

 Restoration and conservation